Random spanning forests, Markov matrix spectra and well distributed points: The root process

 By summing over all $\phi\in\mathcal F$ we immediately get \eqref{PartitionFormula}.
 In fact,

 Moreover, if $q(x)\equiv q>0$, then $Q=q\mathbbm{1}$ and $Z(q)={\rm det}[q\mathbbm{1}-L]=\chi_L(q)$. \end{proof}

 In the standard case, an immediate consequence of Theorem \ref{PartitionThm} is a characterization of the law of the cardinality of the set of roots. \begin{corollary} Assume the standard case $q(x)\equiv q>0$ and that $L$ has real spectrum.
 Let $N$ be a sum of $n$ independent Bernoulli random variables with parameters $q/(q+\lambda_i)$.
-Under the probability measure ${\mathbb P}_q$, the random variable $|\rho(\Phi)|$ counting the number of roots (or equivalently, of trees) in $\Phi$ has the same law as $N$. \end{corollary}
+The random variable $|\rho(\Phi_q)|$ counting the number of roots (or equivalently, of trees) in $\Phi_q$ has the same law as $N$. \end{corollary}

 \begin{proof} Observe that the coefficient of degree $k$ in

 is the total weight of the set of forest with exactly $k$ roots.
 Since $Z(q) = \prod_i (q + \lambda_i)$ we get,

 where $\mathcal{P}[k]$ stands for the set of all possible $k$ elements of the set $\{0,1,\ldots,n-1\}$. \end{proof}